QED-92/cyber-security/modules/sql-injections/sql-injections.md

 - false OR (true AND false) &rarr; false OR false &rarr; false

-Without a valid username or password, the attacker can inject the same payload into the `password` field as well, causing the query to evaluate to true.
+Without a valid username or password, the attacker can inject the same payload into the `Password` field as well, causing the query to evaluate to true.

 **Example:**

-Backend SQL query after injection:
+Back-end SQL query after injection:
 ```sql
 SELECT * FROM logins WHERE username = 'admin' OR ('1'='1' AND password ='') OR '1'='1';
 ```